 * TSX ends down 144.28 points, or 1.1 pct, at 12,939.72

-* All 10 index sectors weaker (Updates to close)
+* All 10 index sectors weaker (Adds details, commentary)

 By Claire Sibonney

-TORONTO, June 13 (Reuters) - Toronto's main stock market closed below 13,000 on Monday for the first time since November as a downgrade of Greece's credit rating prompted more economic pessimism and a drop in commodity prices.
+TORONTO, June 13 (Reuters) - Toronto's main stock index closed below 13,000 on Monday for the first time since November as a downgrade of Greece's credit rating prompted more economic pessimism and pulled down commodity prices.

 Greece's credit rating became the lowest of any country in the world after Standard & Poor's downgraded it by three notches, saying the agency would consider any debt restructuring as a default.
 [ID:nN13126859]

-The news sent oil prices tumbling with U.S. crude oil futures ending almost $2 a barrel lower, pushing Toronto's energy shares down almost 2 percent.
+The news sent oil prices tumbling, with U.S. crude futures ending almost $2 a barrel lower, pushing Toronto's energy shares down almost 2 percent.
 [O/R]

 Brian Pow, a research and equity analyst at Acumen Capital Partners in Calgary, said the euro zone woes, as well as fears of slowing growth in China, were contributing to investors' anxiety.